minhquanvus1/Travel-Advisor/Frontend/Frontend_README.md

   - `index.html` file: Contains the main HTML file of the Frontend React.
   - `index.css` file: Contains the CSS file of the Frontend React.
   - `baseUrl.js` file: Contains the base URL of the Backend API.
+  - `init.js` file: This file is responsible for initializing global variables and configurations necessary for the React application to function correctly.
+Specifically, it includes the line window.global ||= window;, which ensures compatibility with libraries that require a global object, such as WebSocket libraries.
+By setting window.global to window, it allows the application to avoid errors related to undefined global objects, particularly when establishing WebSocket connections with the Spring Boot backend.
   - `Frontend_README.md` file: Contains the README file of the Frontend React.
   - `public` folder: dynamically inject the Backend API URL into the Frontend React.
   - `package.json` file: Contains all the dependencies, scripts, and metadata of the Frontend React.